bungle/lua-resty-route/README.md

 * Add an automatic route cleaning and redirecting (possibly configurable) (clean function is already written)
 * Add an automatic slash handling and redirecting (possibly configurable)
 * Add a more automated way to define redirects
+* Add a support to route by host
+* Add a support to route by headers
+* Add a support for Nginx phases
 * Add a support for easy way to define Web Hooks routes
 * Add a support for easy way to define Server Sent Events routes
 * Add a support for "provides", e.g. renderers (?)